gamja99/log-anomaly-detection/README.md

 # log-anomaly-detection
-Anomaly detection in system logs using machine and deep learning
+Anomaly detection in system logs using machine and deep learning by SJSU Research Group and UC Berkley freshman